ikusalic/tmux-connector/README.md

 tcon send production -f 'worker :: <,3]; 7; <9,13>' 'C-c'
 ~~~

 ## Configuration

-To use this gem, you need to create a configuration file.
-This shouldn't be
+To use this gem, you usually need to create a configuration file.
-that hard and here I provide exhaustive details about configuration files.

-(If there is enough interest, in future versions there could be a special
-command to simplify generation of configuration files.
-To accelerate the
-process, open an issue or drop me an email: ivan@<< username >>.com)

 Let's get to it.